-The Oakland County couple sued for permanent custody of the four children after raising them for several years while the biological parents struggled with cocaine addiction and scrapes with the law.
+AUDIO: The Oakland County couple sued for permanent custody of the four children after raising them for several years while the biological parents struggled with cocaine addiction and scrapes with the law.

 The biological mother, Tammy-Jo Hunter, eventually kicked her addiction, divorced the children's father, and starting visiting with the children and paying child support.
 But a judge said that was not enough to prove it was in the children's best interest to remove them from the home where they'd been living.